Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Margot Robbie exhibits many characteristics associated with Enneagram Type 8 personalities.
+            "text": "Margot Robbie exhibits many characteristics associated with Enneagram type 8 personalities.
 This includes her assertiveness, her protective nature, and her resilience.
 These characteristics are deeply rooted in her desire to protect herself and others, a core motivation for Type 8 individuals."
           },
-          "name": "Why is Margot Robbie considered an Enneagram Type 8?"
+          "name": "Why is Margot Robbie considered an Enneagram type 8?"
         },
         {
           "@type": "Question",